Asymptotic relatively more efficient test with auxiliary information: the case of the $Z$-test and the chi-square test: Statistical examples

-\textbf{Conditional mean auxiliary information for the $Z$-test.} In this paragraph, the way the auxiliary information $ P(X|C)$ can be exploited in the case of the $Z$-test is presented.
-Let denote the natural empirical estimation of the auxiliary information $ P(X|C) $.
-One want to take into account this auxiliary information in the aim to suggest an estimator $ \widehat{X}_n $ of $ P(X) $ with a lower variance than the natural empirical estimator $ \mathbb{P}_n(X) $.
-With this new estimator, the conditions of Theorem~\ref{Thm1} would be satisfied.
-To make the parallel with the article of Tarima and Pavlov, let adopt the same notation than their article.
-Let suppose in this paragraph that one have one exact auxiliary information but an uncertain auxiliary information can be considered, given for example by an estimate based on another larger independent sample.
-In our case one have $I=1 $ data source, $ J_1=1 $ auxiliary information and With these values one have The elements $ K_{11}, K_{12}, K_{22} $ are unknown or could not be expressed simply since the estimator $ \mathbb{P}_n(X|C) $ is a quotient of the empirical measure.
-Therefore the first suggested estimator of Tarima and Pavlov which exploits the auxiliary information $ P(X|C) $ is impossible to evaluate.
+\textbf{General case.} In this paragraph, the way the auxiliary information $ \mathbb{E}[X|C]$ can be exploited in the case of the $Z$-test is presented.
+The natural empirical estimator of the auxiliary information $ \mathbb{E}[X|C] $ is denoted by The aim of this paragraph is to take into account this auxiliary information to suggest an estimator $ X_n^{\nabla} $ of $ \mathbb{E}[X] $ with a lower variance than the natural empirical estimator $ \overline{X}_n $.
+With this new estimator, condition~\eqref{Cond0} would be satisfied.
+To make the parallel with the article of Tarima and Pavlov, the same notation than their article is adopted.
+Suppose in this paragraph that one have one exact auxiliary information but an uncertain auxiliary information can be considered, given for example by an estimate based on another larger independent sample.
+In our case there is $I=1 $ data source, $ J_1=1 $ auxiliary information and With these values, The elements $ K_{11}, K_{12}, K_{22} $ are unknown or could not be expressed simply since the estimator $ \mathbb{P}_n(X|C) $ is a quotient of the empirical measure.
+Therefore the first suggested estimator of Tarima and Pavlov which exploits the auxiliary information $ \mathbb{E}[X|C] $ is uncomputable.
 This case is common and it is for that reason that these authors suggested to replace these unknown values by consistent estimators of them.
-Values $ K_{11},K_{12},K_{22} $ cna be estimated by the following values $ \widehat{K}_{11} = \frac{1}{n}\mathrm{Var}_n(X), \widehat{K}_{22} = \frac{1}{n}\mathrm{Var}_n(X|C)$ where $ \mathrm{Var}_n $ means the empirical variance estimator and With these consistent estimators, Tarima and Pavlov suggest to use the statistic By taking $ a_n= \sqrt{n} $ the first Tarima and Pavlov conditions mentioned in Section 1.3 of their paper are respected.
-More precisely, $ \zeta_{1n}=0, \Sigma_{22}''=0 $ and where $ \mathbf{0}=0_{\mathbb{R}^M} $, $ \Sigma_{22}'= \mathrm{Var}(X|C) $ and $ \Sigma_{11}=K_{11} $.
-This implies that where Conditions of Proposition 2 of Tarima and Pavlov are respected since the following asymptotic behaviour is satisfied according to the law of large number: By letting Proposition 1 and Proposition 2 of Tarima and Pavlov imply that converges weakly to the multivariate $ \mathcal{N}(\mathbf{0},\widehat{\sigma}^2) $ where $ \widehat{\sigma}^2 = \sigma^2 - P(C) \mathrm{Var}(X|C) $ with $ \mathrm{Var}(X|C) = P(X^2|C) - P^2(X|C) $ the variance of $ X $ conditional on the event $ C $.
-According to Theorem~\ref{Thm1}, the diminution of the ratio risk of the $Z$-test with auxiliary information is asymptotically at least $\exp(x_n) $ where If one apply the previous results with $ C = \{|X| \leq 0.5\} $ and $ \mu = 0.05 $ in order to be under the $ (H_1) $ hypothesis.
-With these elements one have $ x_n \sim 0.00029 n $.
+Values $ K_{11},K_{12},K_{22} $ can be estimated respectively by the following values where $ \widehat{\sigma}_n^2 $ is a consistent estimator of $ \sigma^2 $.
+With these consistent estimators, Tarima and Pavlov suggest to use the statistic By taking $ a_n= \sqrt{n} $ the first Tarima and Pavlov conditions mentioned in Section 1.3 of their paper are respected.
+More precisely, $ \zeta_{1n}=0, \Sigma_{22}''=0 $ and with where $ \mathrm{Var}(X|C) $ is the variance of $ X $ conditional on the event $ C $ defined by According to Proposition 1 of Tarima and Pavlov, where Conditions of Proposition 2 of Tarima and Pavlov are respected since the following asymptotic behaviour is satisfied: By taking $ X_n^{\nabla} =\widehat{\Theta}^* $, Proposition 2 of Tarima and Pavlov imply that According to Proposition~\ref{PropZTest} of this article, the Pitman's ARE $ e_P $ is equal to \textbf{Numerical simulation.} If the previous results are applied with $ C = \{|X| \leqslant 0.5\} $, that is the auxiliary information is given by the knowledge of the value $ \mathbb{E}[X| \ |X| \leqslant 0.5] $ which is zero in the case of the law given by Figure~\ref{LawXExample}, then which imply that $(\sigma^{\nabla})^2 =11/48 \simeq 0.229 $ and $ e_P = 11/14 \simeq 0.786 $.
+Figure~\ref{Figdistribution_ztest_infoaux_H0} represents the distribution of $ \sqrt{n} \overline{X}_n,\sqrt{n} \overline{X}_n^\nabla $ which are respectively close to $ \mathcal{N}(0,\sigma^2) $ and $\mathcal{N}(0,(\sigma^\nabla)^2) $. {Distribution of $ \sqrt{n}X_n $ and $ \sqrt{n}X_n^{\nabla } $} Figure~\ref{Figdistribution_ztest_infoaux_H1} displays the distribution of $ Z_n, Z_n^\nabla $ under $ (H_1) $ when $ \theta=0.5/\sqrt{n} $ and these statistics are asymptotically close to respectively $ \mathcal{N}(-\sqrt{6/7},1) $ and $ \mathcal{N}(-\sqrt{12/11},1) $. {Distribution of $ Z_n $ and $ Z_n^{\nabla } $ for $ n =100 $ under $ (H_1) $}